wasin-waeosri/QuickStart.Elektron.EDP-RT/README.md

     ![Figure-8](images/edp_rt_9.png "Instance is running")

-## How to connect to your EC2 instance
+## How to connect to your EC2 Linux instance

 Once your Linux instance is running, you can connect to your Linux instance using Putty or SSH client applications.
 The following information are required to connect to your Linux instance.
 - Your private key file (example: key-pair.pem)